 I look forward to seeing you on the inside!

 P.S.
 One last thing before you go – have you experienced any online scams?
-If so, please share – “sharing is caring” – we can protect each other this way.
+If so, please share your experiences in the comments below – “sharing is caring” – we can protect each other this way.